kikeelectronico/Homeware-LAN/docs/_pages/how-to.md

 # Maintenance

-There are two things that you must do.
+There are two things you must do.

 1. Check for code updates from the _System_ tab at you Homeware panel.
 2. Keep you ssl updated.
 Follow this [instructions](https://kikeelectronico.github.io/Homeware-LAN/2020/11/09/renew-ssl-certificate/).